 108 E Proctor Street, Carson City

-On Wednesday, February 17, 2016, the Capital City Arts Initiative [CCAI] will present a talk by artist Zoe Bray, PhD.
-Her illustrated talk, Painting Contemporary Portraits is the next in CCAI’s Nevada Neighbors series.
-The talk will take place at 7pm at the city’s Community Development building [formerly the BRIC], 108 E Proctor St, Carson City.
-There will be an informal reception for Zoe preceding the event at 6:15pm.
+On Tuesday, October 11, the Capital City Arts Initiative [CCAI] will present a talk by artist Galen Brown.
+His illustrated talk, Untilted, is part of CCAI’s ongoing Nevada Neighbors series and will take place at 7pm at the Community Development building [the Brick], 108 E Proctor St, Carson City.
+There will be an informal reception for Brown preceding the event at 6:15pm.
 The presentation and reception are free, and the public is cordially invited.

-As part of her CCAI visit, Dr. Bray will give her talk to art students and faculty at Sierra Nevada College.
+As part of his Nevada Neighbors activities, Brown will give his talk to art students and faculty at Dayton High School and at Sierra Nevada College.

 The Capital City Arts Initiative is an artist-centered organization committed to the encouragement and support of artists and the arts and culture of Carson City and the surrounding region.
 The Initiative is committed to community planning and building for the area’s diverse adult and youth populations through art projects and exhibitions, live events, arts education programs, artist residencies, and online projects.

-The Capital City Arts Initiative [CCAI] is funded in part by The Andy Warhol Foundation for the Visual Arts, National Endowment for the Arts, Nevada Arts Council, Nevada Humanities and the National Endowment for the Humanities, City of Carson City, U.S. Bank Foundation, and John and Grace Nauman Foundation.
+The Capital City Arts Initiative [CCAI] is funded in part by The Andy Warhol Foundation for the Visual Arts, National Endowment for the Arts, Nevada Arts Council, NV Energy Foundation, Robert Z. Hawkins Foundation, Nevada Humanities and the National Endowment for the Humanities, City of Carson City, U.S. Bank Foundation, and John and Grace Nauman Foundation.